 Remote employee monitoring software is used by employers to collect user activity data.
 This data is used to identify productivity trends, discover actively disengaged employees, and help managers find out which of their employees need additional support.

-There’s bound to be a lot to cover in the first few weeks.
+There’s going to be a lot to cover in the first few weeks when onboarding your new remote employee.
 Before assigning them any big projects make sure they are set up and comfortable with your company’s tech stack.
 Give them an opportunity to play around with the core functions and practice using the tools they’ll be heavily involved with.
 You should also get them set up with their accounts and provide them with any hardware or software they’ll need to use.

 To get your new hire connected to your company you need to make them feel like a part of the team from day one.
 A series of video calls early on goes a long way; invest some time arranging social meetings between the new hire and their colleagues so they can properly connect before they start working together on projects.